jgrizou/website/projects/vault/challenge/index.md

 ## A bit of history

-The first ever version of this challenge was built as a physical vault made of wood, metal and acrylic.
+The first version of this challenge was built as a physical vault made of wood, metal and acrylic.
 It was developed at [CRI](https://cri-paris.org/) and the challenge remain [available online](http://discourse.cri-paris.org/t/introduction-to-the-open-vault-challenge).
 It was a great success among students.
-They spent many hours trying to cracking the code and learned a lot.
+They spent many hours trying to crack the code and learned a lot.
 It has proven an engaging medium to teach concepts of computer science and machine learning.

+{% include vault_links_quick_access.html %}